stephen-czetty/xen-auto-usb/README.md

 # auto-usb-attach #

-Python script for attaching usb devices to a xen domain
+Python script for attaching usb devices to a HVM xen domain

 ### What's the point? ###